On this page

 - whether they were carried out

-- the benefits the outputs bring to the organisation.
+- the benefits brought by the outputs to the organisation.

 What counts as a ‘satisfactory level’ depends on an organisation’s risk appetite.